lumapps/design-system/demo/angularjs/components/toolbar/doc.md

 <demo-block component="toolbar" partial="default"></demo-block>

-A toolbar has in three sections.
+A toolbar has three sections.
 An optional contextual icon button and a title on the left, contextual actions on the right.

 ## Examples